chovanecm/snow-script-sync/README.md

 Snow Script Synchronizer is a tool helping developers to write code for the [ServiceNow](http://www.servicenow.com) platform.

-Current version: 0.2 (alpha)
+Current version: 0.2 (alpha) [not actively developed]

 This tool downloads all the scripts from a ServiceNow instance to a local directory, allowing using IDE of own choice to take advantage of code autocompletion, code navigation and documentation etc.

-As uploading modified files back to ServiceNow has not been implemented yet, each file contains an URL pointing to the script editor on the ServiceNow instance.
+As uploading modified files back to ServiceNow has not been implemented yet, each file contains a URL pointing to the script editor on the ServiceNow instance.
 Some IDEs (such as [NetBeans](http://www.netbeans.org) or [JetBrains](http://www.jetbrain.com)) support opening URLs by clicking on it while holdign the Ctrl key.